edsonayllon/MERN-Authentication/README.md

   - [x] Add ability to email users who sign up
   - [x] Email users who submit the forgot password form
   - [x] Create a reset password token, add it to the Email
+  - [x] Have email push to a URL on the frontend containing the token
+  - [x] Read the token in the URL, save as a variable
 - [ ] Fully functioning email verification with Mongodb

 ### 2.4 Add Alternative Logins (social)